St Olave's Church, Old Jewry: Architecture

 In outline, the church was shaped like a wine bottle on its side, with the projecting west tower a truncated neck, the angular west front its shoulders, tapering towards a narrow base to the east.
 The main façade was on Old Jewry and featured a large Venetian window with columns and a full entablature.

-The 88 ft tower is the only one built by Wren's office that is battered, i.e. is slightly wider at the bottom than the top.
+The 88 ft tower is the only one built by Wren's office that is battered, i.e., is slightly wider at the bottom than the top.
 The door to the tower has a segmental pediment and is flanked by Doric columns.
 On top of the tower is a simple parapet with tall obelisks on each corner with balls on top.
 In the centre of the tower is a vane in the shape of a sailing ship, taken from St Mildred, Poultry.

-The original clock, dated 1824, was sold with the rest of the church furnishings at the time of its demolition.
+A tower clock dated 1824 (built by Moore & Son of Clerkenwell) was removed with the rest of the church furnishings at the time of the demolition; in 1891 it was installed in the tower of St Olave's Hart Street.
 The current clock was installed after 1972.
 The pediment which surrounds it is original and previously framed a window.